udevbe/greenfield/docs/pages/design/index.md

 The build result is inside the `dist` folder and consists of static assets.

+{: .important }
+> Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
+To change preferences in Firefox, visit `about:config`.

 # Compositor Proxy

 The Compositor Proxy is a library that acts as a real native Wayland compositor and deals with all communication between a native Wayland application